 What To Expect When You Visit

 Grab a cup of coffee, pick up a bulletin, and gradually settle in.
-You will see all people from all walks of life gathered in our community.
+You will see all people from all walks of life in our community.
 Worship services often contain interactive elements, so our pews are set up in a semi-circle.
 There are chairs along the back walls for those who prefer a bit more support.
-One section includes tables with art supplies and books for parents and young children.
-Our teens have been known to avail themselves of the art supplies at times.
+One area includes tables with art supplies and books for parents and children.

-Our Sunday mornings follow the pattern of traditional Presbyterian worship with a bit of a twist: gathering as a community, listening to the stories of our faith, connecting ancient wisdom with everyday life here and now, sharing what matters most to us in our prayers, and blessing one another on the journey.
-We blend music from a wide range of cultures and traditions with liturgy that invites us to tell the truth about our lives and fully engage with this world we share.
+Our Sunday mornings follow the pattern of traditional Presbyterian worship with a bit of a twist: gathering as a community, listening to the stories of our faith, connecting ancient wisdom with everyday life, sharing joys and concerns in our prayers, and blessing one another on the journey.
+We blend music from a wide range of cultures and traditions with prayers and readings that invite us to tell the truth about our lives and fully engage with this world we share.

 We value participation over excellence, and you may always choose how and how much you want to participate.
 Some people come with partners and children, others come on their own.
 Some of our children are audible during the service (we do have a handful of vigorous origami folders).
 Some are quiet.
 Some kids (and grownups) need to move around during the service.
 We invite you to come as you are.